An abstract approximation tool for mixed-dimensional and equidimensional modeling: Introduction

 \section{Introduction}

+Field models of continuum mechanics are almost invariably realized as partial differential equations \cite{truesdell2004non, temam2005mathematical}.
+When different physical objects are coupled, the resulting models are then naturally realized as a system of coupled partial differential equations, wherein the coupling may either be across an interface (such as for fluid-structure-interaction \cite{richter2017fluid} and contact mechanics \cite{kikuchi1988contact}), or wherein the domains fully or partially overlap (e.g. Biot’s theory of poroelasticity \cite{coussy2004poromechanics} and peridynamics \cite{oterkus2021peridynamic}).

-Differential complexes have long been recognized as a key tool in the study of differential operators and the solution theory for partial differential equations.
-Most famous is the de Rham complex, which unifies the treatment of the classical differential operators in vector calculus (gradient, curl and divergence).
-When equipped with inner-product spaces, it gives rise to the scalar and vector Laplace equations, thus linking strongly to the partial differential equations governing processes as disparate as diffusion, heat transfer, electromagnetism and so forth \cite{arnoldFEEC2,arnoldFEEC3, deschamps1981electromagnetics}.
+Many of these field models have a structure that can be described in terms of differential complexes.
+The most famous of these is the de Rham complex, which unifies the treatment of the classical differential operators in vector calculus: the gradient, curl and divergence.
+When equipped with inner-product spaces, it gives rise to the scalar and vector Laplace equations, thus linking strongly the partial differential equations modeling processes as disparate as diffusion, heat transfer, electromagnetism and so forth \cite{arnoldFEEC2,arnoldFEEC3, deschamps1981electromagnetics}.
 However, it is known that also other field theories in continuum mechanics have an associated differential complex, such as Stokes equations for fluids \cite{falkstokes} and the equations of linear elasticity \cite{AFWelasticity, pauly2023elasticity}.

+We herein refer to coupled problems where the coupling is realized as interactions across interfaces separating non-overlapping domains as mixed-dimensional.
+In contrast, we formalize coupled problems where the coupling is realized as a point interaction between overlapping domains as equidimensional.
+If an equidimensional coupled problem has a “thin” overlap, we characterize the overlap in terms of a length scale $\epsilon$.
+It is of both mathematical and practical interest to answer the question of whether the limit of $\epsilon \to 0$ will indeed be a mixed-dimensional model, and if yes, what the approximation properties of the mixed-dimensional ($\epsilon=0$) model will be relative to the equidimensional ($\epsilon>0$) model.
+Indeed, such questions have been raised and answered for many particular instances of coupled problems on thin domains.
+Notable examples include fluid flow in thin porous layers \cite{yortsos1995theoretical, armiti2019existence, list2020rigorous}, mechanics of brittle fracture \cite{chambolle2004approximation, linse2017convergence}, flow networks embedded in a porous material \cite{d2008coupling, koppl2018mathematical, zuninolaurino2019derivation}.

+Recent work has established that various spatially coupled problems can also be cast in the context of differential complexes, but now with the more general notion of double complexes, wherein two anti-commuting differential operators are considered.
+For equidimensional coupled problems we consider the \v{C}ech-de Rham complex, where the first differential operator is a difference operator acting on an overlapping open cover, while the second differential operator is the standard exterior derivative of the de Rham complex.
+When considering the \v{C}ech-de Rham complex with square-integrable coefficients and equipped with an inner product, we get a well-posed Hodge-Laplace problem which governs certain equidimensional coupled problems \cite{cdrhodge}.